 Once accepted to Delaware Law by the Admissions Committee, you will automatically receive instructions and forms required to apply for financial assistance.

-All financial aid applicants must file both a Free Application for Federal Student Aid (FAFSA) and Institutional Data form.
-The FAFSA can be done online at http://www.fafsa.gov.
+All financial aid applicants must file both a Free Application for Federal Student Aid (FAFSA) and Delaware Law Data form.
+The FAFSA can be done online at https://fafsa.gov.
 (Be sure to indicate the Delaware Law code: B04724.)
-JD, LLM, MJ, and LEI applicants can download Widener Law Data forms here.
+JD, LLM, MJ, and Legal Studies applicants can complete or download Widener Law Data forms here.

 Applicants who intend to borrow through the Federal Direct Loan Program must also complete a Master Promissory Note.

 Each applicant is evaluated for aid only after all required forms have been received and the applicant has been formally admitted to Delaware Law.
 Because financial aid for entering students is awarded on a rolling basis, it is recommended that applicants begin the process of applying for aid as soon as possible after application to Delaware Law for law school admission.

 Returning students are sent an email that contains the necessary links to start the application process for financial assistance.

 The priority filing deadline for returning students is April 1.
 Students whose Free Application for Federal Student Aid (FAFSA) and Financial Aid Data form (see our financial aid forms page) are received by the Office of Financial Aid by April 1 will receive priority in the awarding process and in determining eligibility for the Federal Perkins Loan and Federal Work-Study funds.